Lębork County

 Lębork County is bordered by Wejherowo County to the east, Kartuzy County to the south-east, Bytów County to the south and Słupsk County to the west.
 It also borders the Baltic Sea to the north.

-Administrative division
+Administrative divisions

 The county is subdivided into five gminas (two urban and three rural).
 These are listed in the following table, in descending order of population.